singhsa3/Emotions/README.md

     We did this intially by adding Whitnoise but later changed to silence.
 Final length of each file is 106 sec. \

-#### Step 2a : Feature Extraction using Librosa
+#### Step 2a : Manual Feature Extraction using Librosa
 code: spectfiles.py \
-This program does the following:
+This program does the following: \
     1. Extracts Mels from each audio files \
     2. Run parallel jobs to save Mels for each audio file in it own pickle file